 • developing structured plans where appropriate

-ApproachThis practice is grounded in dialogue.
-Understanding, meaning, and clarity emerge through conversation rather than instruction.Elements of different coaching perspectives and frameworks may be brought into dialogue where useful, without assuming that any single model provides a universal solution.The aim is not to prescribe change, but to help individuals understand their situation more clearly, enabling them to act with greater agency and purpose.The client remains the authority over their own choices and direction.
+ApproachAspect Practice is grounded in dialogue.
+Understanding, meaning, and clarity emerge through conversation rather than instruction.Elements of different coaching perspectives and frameworks may be brought into dialogue where useful, without assuming that any single model is universally applicable.The aim is not to prescribe change, but to help individuals understand their situation more clearly, enabling them to act with greater agency and purpose.The client remains the authority over their own choices and direction.

 Chris CarterChris Carter is an educator and reflective practitioner working at the intersection of psychology, education, and creative practice.He holds Master’s degrees in Psychology and Audio Engineering and has over twenty years’ experience in higher education, including academic leadership, staff development, and research supervision.Alongside his academic work, he has a longstanding background in music production and related fields, which continues to inform his interest in reflective practice, creative identity, and personal agency.